 First off, any safe rider must have an ASTM/SEI accredited helmet.
 Like they say in horseback riding, you got to keep your melon safe.

 Going lower, you can wear any shirt in horseback riding provided it fits.
 For English riders, a t-shirt is excellent, especially those with collars.
-Western riders seem to favor long sleeve shirts, checked or with a bright solid color, such as lightweight women’s INVOKE™ LS.
-Newbie riders are better off adding a vest over the shirt.
+Western riders seem to favor long sleeve shirts, checked or with a bright solid color, such as lightweight women’s Lexi™ LS.
+Newbie riders are better off adding a safety vest over the shirt.
 If you happen to be a chilly rider, keep on a jacket.
-Whatever you wear, ensure in short enough on the back not to stick on the saddle.
+And of course, whatever you choose to wear for horse riding, ensure that it’s short enough on the back not to stick on the saddle.

 For your legs, you have a couple of options.
-Riding pants can be breeches or jodhpurs.
+English riding pants can be breeches or jodhpurs.
 Breeches appear as slim-fitting pants.
 Some are short, going only slightly below the knee.
-Jodhpurs are usually longer, and some have a “stir up” that slips beneath the boot to keep them down.
+Jodhpurs are usually longer, and some have a “stir up” that slips beneath the riding boots to keep them down.
 For an extra firm grip on the saddle, let your breeches or jodhpurs have some textured fabric around the knee.

 Moving down to your feet, here are your options.
 You must ensure your boots feature a distinct heel.
 Riding boots come in two categories: dressing boots that go up the knee and paddocks that go up to the heel.
 You can wear black or brown boots.
 If you go with paddocks, your leg may be a little exposed.
 And that is where chaps and gaiters come in.
 You wear these on your leg and fasten a zip for a good grip.

 Chaps have a zip on the side while gaiters have one at the back of the calf.
 However, the significant difference between them is that chaps are made from suede while gaiters come from fine leather.
 Therefore, gaiters appear to have an elegant finish compared to chaps.
-Because of this, chaps are cheaper everyday wears while gaiters feature in competitions and sports.
+Because of this, chaps are cheaper for everyday wear while gaiters feature in competitions and sports.
+Also, full chaps cover the whole leg, while half chaps go only up to the knee.

-Other horseback riding clothing you might use includes belts, gloves, and boot socks.
+Other horseback riding clothing you might use includes belts, riding gloves, and boot socks.
 Don’t forget non-chafing undergarments.
-They aren’t necessary, but they pretty vital if you want to make your horseback riding experience worthwhile.
+They aren’t necessary, but they are pretty vital if you want to make your horseback riding experience worthwhile.
+The more thought you put into the horse riding clothing, the better the quality of your horse riding adventure.

-Since horseback riding is an outdoor activity, it’s a no brainer to shop for the attire at a fashion house dedicated to outdoor wear.
+Since horseback riding is an outdoor activity, it’s a no-brainer to shop for horseback riding clothes at a fashion house dedicated to outdoor wear.
 After all, you don’t want to be just safe; you want to be safe in style.
+Whether your next ride is going to be on a weekend getaway at a family ranch, or wild trail riding in the national park, be sure to pick good equestrian apparel to keep you comfortable when on the move.

 Are you a chilly rider?
-The GENERATR JACKET is the horseback riding friend that’s going to keep you warm.
-Its unique design, including zippered warm pockets and nylon lined sleeves for easy on and off, makes it your ideal riding jacket.
-What’s more, its warm interior has an inside security pocket to keep your stuff safe during stir ups.
+The Generatr™ Jacket is the friend that’s going to keep you warm.
+Its unique design, including zippered warm pockets and nylon lined sleeves for easy on and off, makes it your ideal horse riding jacket.
+What’s more, its warm interior has an inside security pocket to keep your stuff safe during stir-ups.
+For the ladies, you can get the W’s Generatr™ Jacket as well, or W’s Luna™ Moto Jacket that falls above the hip.
+This jacket is also wind and water resistant, while soft shell panels reduce bulk and add stretch so your body can freely move while in action.

 Horseback riding is fun, but it’s especially exhilarating when you’re all styled up.
-Try KÜHL men and women outdoor fashion to make your riding experience the best it can be.
+As for any other outdoor activity, choose performance wear so you can comfortably enjoy what you love.
+Keep in mind that riding even the best horse can be uncomfortable if you don’t have adequate horse riding clothes.
+Try KÜHL men and women outdoor fashion to make your experience the best it can be!